owasp-amass/amass/README.md

 ## Using amass

-The most basic use of the tool:
+The most basic use of the tool, which includes reverse DNS lookups and name alterations:
 ```
 $ amass example.com
 ```